thomas-lamiaux/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    It is usually better to put closed notations, that is the ones starting and ending with a terminal symbol, at level 0.

+.. warn:: Notations at level 0 should be closed (first and last symbols should be terminal symbols).
+   :name: level-0-notation-not-closed

+   Notations at level 0 should be closed, since there is no next level for associativity.

 .. warn:: Postfix notations (i.e. starting with a nonterminal symbol and ending with a terminal symbol) should usually be at level 1 (default).")
    :name: postfix-notation-not-level-1